abinit/abinit/doc/developers/profile_devtools.md

 Python scripts provided in the Adastra documentation (see [Roofline](https://dci.dci-gitlab.cines.fr/webextranet/software_stack/tools/index.html#roofline) section).

-The kernels of interest are then diagnosed using the roofline: GEMM operation by rocBLAS is compute-bound, while the HEGV eigensolver of rocSOLVER is memory-bound.
+The kernels of interest are then detected by the profiler: 3 DGEMMs with nonzero FP64 FLOPs, 3 copy kernels with zero counted FLOPs and 1 zero-initialization kernel with zero counted FLOPs.
+The three DGEMMs share the same *Kernel_Id=3320* that produces a single point in the roofline.
+The roofline shows that the GEMM call is compute-bound.

 ![roofline_screenshot](roofline.png)

-Note that for the moment we cannot use *-selected-regions* option as ROCm in the Adastra toolchain is version 6.4.3 while the option is available > 7.2.0.
-For now we used the fallback described in the official ROCm documentation [here](https://rocm.docs.amd.com/projects/rocprofiler-sdk/en/develop/how-to/using-rocprofiler-sdk-roctx.html#profiler-control-with-selected-regions).
-AMD explicitly states that counter collection for selected ROCTx regions was added in ROCm 7.14.
-ROCm 7.14 release notes.
-Citing the documentation, "Counter collection for selected regions is available in ROCm 7.14.0." see more [here](https://rocm.docs.amd.com/en/docs-7.14.0/about/release-notes.html#selective-roctx-region-profiling-with-counter-collection).